erroronline1/caro/readme.md

 can be tested and verified importing unittest.js and calling `rendertest('app')` from the console.

-* erroronline1.js is fundamental as it handles requests and form data processing
+* erroronline1.js is fundamental as it handles requests, form data processing and some custom prototype functions.

 Other libraries rely on dynamic data and have to be tested in development runtime
 * viewstl: upload an stl-file and view it within the file selection